nicc777/exploring-aws-kinesis/labs/lab4-athena-query-s3-events/README.md

         "20-cents": 2
     },
     "VerifiedByEmployeeId": "1234567890",
     "FinalFinding": "5 cents was from incorrect currency and rejected.
-The customer was informed that the coins are available for collection at the branch."
+The customer was informed that the coins are available for collection at the branch.", "CustomerNumber": "<<customer number>>"
 }
 ```